miguellordelo/snowplow/3-enrich/README.md

 This file should be created in [registry/](./scala-common-enrich/src/main/scala/com.snowplowanalytics.snowplow.enrich/common/enrichments/registry/).

 It should contain 2 things:
-1) Case class that extends `Enrichment` ([here](./scala-common-enrich/src/main/scala/com.snowplowanalytics.snowplow.enrich/common/enrichments/enrichments.scala)) and that holds the logic of the enrichment.
+1) Case class that extends `Enrichment` ([here](./scala-common-enrich/src/main/scala/com.snowplowanalytics.snowplow.enrich/common/enrichments/registry/enrichments.scala)) and that holds the logic of the enrichment.
-This class has a function (e.g. `getContext`) that expects parameters from the raw event and returns the result of this enrichment, in a JSON holding the data as well as the name of the schema for these data ([self-describing JSON](https://snowplowanalytics.com/blog/2014/05/15/introducing-self-describing-jsons/)).
+This class has a function (e.g. `getContext`) that expects parameters from the raw event and returns the result of the enrichment, in a JSON holding the data as well as the name of the schema for these data ([self-describing JSON](https://snowplowanalytics.com/blog/2014/05/15/introducing-self-describing-jsons/)).
-1) Companion object that extends `ParseableEnrichment` ([here](./scala-common-enrich/src/main/scala/com.snowplowanalytics.snowplow.enrich/common/enrichments/enrichments.scala)) and has a function (e.g. `parse`) that can create an instance of the enrichment class from the configuration.
+2) Companion object that extends `ParseableEnrichment` ([here](./scala-common-enrich/src/main/scala/com.snowplowanalytics.snowplow.enrich/common/enrichments/registry/enrichments.scala)) and has a function (e.g. `parse`) that can create an instance of the enrichment class from the configuration.

 An example can be found [here](./scala-common-enrich/src/main/scala/com.snowplowanalytics.snowplow.enrich/common/enrichments/registry/YauaaEnrichment.scala).